Pittsburgh Sleep Evaluation Program

 Sleep Apnea, Insomnia and Sleep Disorder Treatment

 Disturbed sleep can leave a person drowsy throughout the day and reduce cognitive functioning.
 The Sleep Program at the Hormone Center would like to help you determine what factors may be preventing you from getting the optimum number of hours of sleep, and together we develop a treatment plan to improve your sleep.
+Many people in this fast-pace life want to know how to cure sleep apnea and find insomnia relief, and at the Hormone Center, we understand the many factors that contribute to poor sleep, and help identify the cause.
 Whether you are suffering from insomnia, sleep apnea, narcolepsy, or other sleep problems, we establish treatment which fits your individual needs.
 Sleep studies have shown important links between getting enough sleep and reducing chronic disease, including many cognitive disorders.
+Sleeping disorders prevent many from living their best, happiest life.
+If you are concerned about improving your sleep, and would like tips to sleep better, contact the Hormone Center today.

 How Sleep Deprivation Increases Your Alzheimer’s Risk (from NPR)